amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 ## *depend on dependent types*

-***support dependent types***—In an FP language, functions are first class.
-In a language with [dependent types](https://en.wikipedia.org/wiki/Dependent_type), types are first class.
-As such, types can be held in variables and be manipulated by functions.
+***support dependent types***—In an FP language, functions are first class, so functions can be held in variables and be manipulated by other functions.
+In a language with [dependent types](https://en.wikipedia.org/wiki/Dependent_type), types are first class, so types can be held in variables and be manipulated by functions.

 In a [parametric type](https://en.wikipedia.org/wiki/Parametric_polymorphism) system, types can be parameterised with other types.
-That is, types can depend on other types: `Vector 𝛼` means "an arbitrary-length vector of $𝛼$-typed elements".
+That is, types can depend on other types: `Vector 𝛼` means "an arbitrary-length vector of $𝛼$-typed elements"—in other words, a list.
 In a dependent type system, types can additionally depend on values: `Vector 𝛼 n`, where `n` is a value of type $\mathbb{N}$, means "a size-$n$ vector of $𝛼$-typed elements".
-By convention, we name type parameters of a dependent type using Greek letters $𝛼$, $𝛽$, etc., and values indices of a dependent type using English letters `m`, `n`, etc.
+By convention, we name type parameters of a dependent type using Greek letters $\alpha$, $\beta$, etc., and values indices of a dependent type using English letters `m`, `n`, etc.

 Our new language uses the operator `:` to assign types to variables, instead of using `::` as in Fortran and Haskell.
 In dependently typed languages, types are first-class values and there are many expressions involving types.
 As such, we use the less noisy `:` for type assignment.
 This convention is common among dependently typed languages, including Coq, Agda, and Idris.

-Our new language uses a strong, static, dependent, inferencing type system based on dependent type theories, such as Martin-Löf's [Intuitionistic Type Theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory), Girard's [System F](https://en.wikipedia.org/wiki/System_F), or Coquand's [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions).
+We use a strong, static, dependent, inferencing type system based on dependent type theories, such as Martin-Löf's [Intuitionistic Type Theory](https://en.wikipedia.org/wiki/Intuitionistic_type_theory), Girard's [System F](https://en.wikipedia.org/wiki/System_F), or Coquand's [Calculus of Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions).
 The standard library `Vector` type is an example of a dependent type.

 ```
 Vector 𝛼 (n : ℕ) : [𝛼 n]
 ```

 In the above type declaration, the type constructor `Vector` on the left side is parameterised with the type variable $𝛼$ for the element type and is indexed by the numeric value `n` for the size.
-Here, $𝛼$ is an unconstrained type parameter, and `n` is of the natural number type $ℕ$.
+Here, $𝛼$ is an unconstrained type parameter, and `n` is a value of the natural number type $ℕ$.
 The data constructor `[𝛼 n]` on the right side takes a concrete type and a size value.
-Calling this data constructor creates a vector of size $n$.
-The $i$-th element of a vector `v` is written `v[i]`, where $i ∈ [0, n)$, and the type of the element `v[i]` is $𝛼$.
-Invoking the data constructor with a value $0$ for `n` creates an empty vector `[]`.
+Invoking this data constructor creates a vector of size $n$.
+The $i$-th element of a vector `x` is written `x[i]`, where $i ∈ [0, n)$, and the type of that element is $𝛼$.
+Passing $0$ for `n` to the data constructor creates a size-$0$ (empty) vector `[]`.

 Using the `Vector` dependent type, we can define a size-$3$ vector of $\mathbb{R}$-typed elements that are automatically initialised to $0.0$, like this.